Facebook Ad Templates [2020] [UPDATED]

 #8: Visualizations

 Does your product use various sizes?
-When you have variations of your product, there are many clever ways to emphasize choice.
-One of the best ways to do this would be to use a carousal Facebook ad design.
+There are many clever ways to emphasize choice when you have product variations.
+One of the best ways to do this would be to use a carousel Facebook ad design.

-When you’re using text in a Facebook ad, it’s best practice to use as little as possible.
-Try condensing your promotion, features, and CTA into as little words as possible.
+When using text in a Facebook ad, it’s best practice to use as little as possible.
+Try condensing your promotion, features, and CTA into as few words as possible.

-Also, adding your logo makes for simple and clean ad design.
+Also, adding your logo makes for a simple and clean ad design.

 Match the colors in your text with the colors in your logo